div-Leo/Anywhere/README.md

 ## Project aim

-This is my first solo project from scratch done with React.js.
-I wanted to create a nice user experience to book flights with an alternative way to scroll on the page.
+I always wanted to create a nice user experience to book flights with an alternative way to scroll on the page.
-In this portal you have to select the origin place, the dates and the number of passengers, then the api looks for the cheapest solution for you.
-The animation are done with Green Sock.
+In this portal you have to select your origin, the dates and the number of passengers, then the api looks for the cheapest solution for you.
+The project is developed in React.JS and the animations are done with Green Sock.

 ## Steps